j2css/j2c/README.md

 For `@keyframes` rules, a `@-webkit-keyframes` block is automatically created with auto-prefixed property names.

+At rules are guarateed to be inserted after the properties and sub-selectors at a given level.
+This prevents nested `@media` blocks to be overridden by declarations found out of them.

 #### CSS Hacks

 Since `sheet.add` only accepts property names that match `/^[-_0-9A-Za-z$]+$/`, it is not possible to express CSS hacks using objects.
 You can, however, work around the issue by using arrays and strings instead.